louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### Occult primary, version 3.2014 [^49859920].
 Journal of the National Comprehensive Cancer Network (2014).
 Medium credibility.

-Occult primary—recommendation category notes that all recommendations are category 2A unless otherwise indicated.
+Occult primary — recommendation category notes that all recommendations are category 2A unless otherwise indicated.

 ---

 ### Meeting tomorrow's needs: a single-centre study in geriatric neurosurgery [^a3fa8676].
 BMC Geriatrics (2025).
 Medium credibility.

 Fig. 2
 Change in top five procedures by age group.
 Legend: This figure shows how the top 5 most common surgeries in the entire geriatric population (≥ 65) treated at the Department of Neurosurgery, Haukeland University Hospital, between January 1, 2018, and December 31, 2023, changes in different age groups.
 Code ABC56 defines decompression of lumbar spinal canal and nerve roots.
 Code ABC36 defines decompression of lumbar nerve roots.
 Code AAD10 defines evacuation of subdural hematoma.
 Code AAF05 defines ventriculoperitoneal shunting.
 Finally, code ABC16 defines excision of lumbar intervertebral disc displacement

 Table 2 presents the ten most frequent neurosurgical diagnoses in the geriatric population using ICD-10 codes.
 Spinal stenosis (M48.0) was the most common diagnosis in the entire geriatric population with a prevalence of 14.43%, followed by lumbar and other disc disorders with myelopathy (M51.1) and traumatic subdural haemorrhage (S06.50), with prevalences of 9.38% and 7.61%, respectively.
 We found that spinal stenosis (M48.0) was the most prevalent diagnosis in the 65–69 (12.48%), peaking in the 75–79 and 80–84 groups (16.28%).
 Notably, S06.50 steadily increased in prevalence with advancing age, becoming the most common diagnosis in the 85–89 and ≥ 90 groups, with prevalences of 20.25% and 56.25% respectively.
 We also observed treatment for malignant neoplasms in the cerebrum (C71.0) decreased with age, while nontraumatic subdural haemorrhage (I62.0), and communicating (G91.0), obstructive (G91.1) and normal-pressure hydrocephalus (G91.3) increased with age.
 In comparison, the three most prevalent diagnoses in the 18–64 cohort was lumbar and other intervertebral disc disorders with radiculopathy (M51.1) with a prevalence of 27.20%, cervical disc disorder with myelopathy (M50.1) at 14.04%, and C71.0 at 5.18%.

 ---

 ### Blepharitis preferred practice pattern ® [^ccf9d77a].
 Ophthalmology (2024).
 High credibility.

-Blepharitis ICD-10 CM coding—Blepharitis, which includes entities with the following ICD-10 classifications, lists Ulcerative (H01.01-), Squamous (H01.02-), Stye (H00.01-), Meibomitis (H01.02-), Abscess of eyelid (H00.03-), and Parasitic infestation of eyelid (B89).
-CM = Clinical Modification used in the United States; “(-) = 1, right upper eyelid; 2, right lower eyelid; 4, left upper eyelid; 5, left lower eyelid,” and when laterality is specified “Right upper eyelid is always 1,” “Right lower eyelid is always 2,” “Left upper eyelid is always 4,” and “Left lower eyelid is always 5.”
-“Certain ICD-10 CM categories have applicable 7th characters” and “The 7th character must always be the 7th character in the data field;” if a 7th character is required and the code is “not 6 characters, a placeholder X must be used to fill in the empty characters.”
-For bilateral sites, “the final character of the codes in the ICD-10 CM indicates laterality;” if no bilateral code exists and the condition is bilateral, “separate codes for both the left and right side should be assigned” and “Unspecified codes should only be used when there is no other code option available.”
-A starred note instructs to “Code first underlying disease, as leishmaniasis (085.0-085.9), loiasis (125.2), onchocerciasis (125.3), or pediculosis (132.0).”
+Blepharitis ICD-10 CM coding — Blepharitis, which includes entities with the following ICD-10 classifications, lists Ulcerative (H01.01-), Squamous (H01.02-), Stye (H00.01-), Meibomitis (H01.02-), Abscess of eyelid (H00.03-), and Parasitic infestation of eyelid (B89).
+CM = Clinical Modification used in the United States; "(-) = 1, right upper eyelid; 2, right lower eyelid; 4, left upper eyelid; 5, left lower eyelid," and when laterality is specified "Right upper eyelid is always 1," "Right lower eyelid is always 2," "Left upper eyelid is always 4," and "Left lower eyelid is always 5."
+"Certain ICD-10 CM categories have applicable 7th characters" and "The 7th character must always be the 7th character in the data field;" if a 7th character is required and the code is "not 6 characters, a placeholder X must be used to fill in the empty characters."
+For bilateral sites, "the final character of the codes in the ICD-10 CM indicates laterality;" if no bilateral code exists and the condition is bilateral, "separate codes for both the left and right side should be assigned" and "Unspecified codes should only be used when there is no other code option available."
+A starred note instructs to "Code first underlying disease, as leishmaniasis (085.0–085.9), loiasis (125.2), onchocerciasis (125.3), or pediculosis (132.0)."

 ---

 ### Inpatient hospitalization costs associated with birth defects among persons of all ages-United States, 2013 [^907a9fcb].
 MMWR: Morbidity and Mortality Weekly Report (2017).
 Low credibility.

 TABLE 2
 Weighted estimates for the number, total cost, mean cost, and median cost of birth defect–associated hospitalizations by organ system — National Inpatient Sample, 2013

 Abbreviations: CI = confidence interval; CNS = central nervous system; CV = cardiovascular; IQR = interquartile range.